seuros/activecypher/README.md

 believable_conspiracies = ConspiracyNode.where('believability_index > ?', 5)
 ```

+## Examples and Tutorials

+For comprehensive examples of building graph applications with nodes and relationships, see [EXAMPLES.md](EXAMPLES.md).
+This guide walks through creating a coffee supply chain application, demonstrating:

+- Creating nodes (coffee beans, roasteries, coffee shops)
+- Defining relationships with custom attributes (supplies, roasts, serves)
+- Connection inheritance and customization
+- Complex querying patterns
+- Migration examples

-*(See more detailed usage and advanced queries in the models and test files in `test/dummy/app/graph`.)*
+*(See also detailed usage and advanced queries in the models and test files in `test/dummy/app/graph`.)*

 ## Generators and Naming Conventions